-The University of California, Irvine is ranked ninth among the nation's best public universities and 39th among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.
+The University of California, Irvine is ranked seventh among the nation's best public universities and 33rd among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.

 UC Irvine is a driving force of innovation that benefits local, national and global communities.
 Being a major research university it has a commitment to cutting-edge research, teaching, learning and creativity and offers 82 undergraduate degrees and 98 graduate and professional degrees.